 Due to the multiple authors, it appears, the novels are written in a kind of chronological order, but one that's extremely loose.
 The first book takes place in spring, but then The Special Secret implies the family is spending the entire summer at the cottage at Lake Annabelle, while the third book tells us the children are spending their "entire summer" with an aunt and uncle in Oregon.
 In Trouble on Valley View, Penny declares she hasn't been sick once all winter, although it doesn't appear the Tuckers have been in Yorkville that long, and in the very next book, Cottage Holiday it is winter, and Penny has had a cold!
 (Also, Tom, bored at not being in school in Trouble on Valley View, leads a march along with another kindergarten girl in the school Christmas pageant in Cottage Holiday.)
 Yet in the following book, it's fall, Thanksgiving takes place, and it's time for Christmas again.
 Also, although we go through several summers, birthdays are never celebrated; indeed the children never do seem to age...

 The nine full-size novels were followed by four "Tell-a-Tale Books," which were written for younger children, with correspondingly larger print and only 92 pages.
-I don't own any of them, but the titles are listed below.
+I own two of the four; all titles are listed below.
 All of them seem to have been written in 1965.The Novels

 Send us an e-mail